wenluye/info550/README.md

 ```bash
 docker run -v path/to/current_working_directory:/project wenluye/info550_project
 ```
 5. This will create a file called `report.html` output in your local working directory.
+You can open the report in your web browser with the code bekow.
 ```bash
 ls
 open report.html